Vansh-Baghel/React_Things/Notes/React_Notes.md

 * If any nested element is stored deep inside the files , and we want it outside then portals is the way to go.
 * We can create a variable and store the html elements of the file into it and can use those variables inside the return statements as **React.DOM.createPortal()** .
 * Search more for details.

+## useRef
+* We can use useRef to always quickly display any value inside the console .
+* Otherwise we have to use useState for it.
+If we dont want any changes , then we must use **useRef** else **useState** is also good.